harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

   .cassandraFormat("words", "test")
   .load()

-//Loading an DataSet using a format helper and a option helper val df = spark
+//Loading an Dataset using a format helper and a option helper val df = spark
   .read
   .cassandraFormat("words", "test")